KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 >>> f"Student name: {student_name}"
 ```

-So the code above would print to screen as follow, where the variable in **brackets** `{student_name}` gets replaced by its value
+So the code above would print to screen as follow, where the variable in **brackets** `{student_name}` gets replaced by its value.

 ```tex
 Student name: Beth O'Brien
 ```

-That is it for the theory portion, lets start coding our program
+That is it for the theory portion, lets start coding our program.

 ## Student Grade Calculator (SGC)